 - 2 Tbsp unsalted butter or plant based butter sub (Miyoko's Cultured Vegan Butter Sub is excellent)

 - 2 tsp vanilla extract, powder or bean paste

 - Grease an 8" square pan or small oblong pan (about 7×10") with butter.

 - The bread cubes need to be either stale or toasted.
 You can leave them on a pan spread out in a single layer and leave out for 24 hours.
 Or spread the cubes out in a single layer on one or two sheet pans and bake at 325°F for 20 to 30 minutes or until the cubes are dark golden brown.

 - Melt the butter and set aside to cool slightly.

 - In a large mixing bowl, beat the eggs, milk, cream, sugar and vanilla until smooth.

 - While beating, pour in the melted butter and mix until incorporated.

 - Add the bread cubes and stir for a full minute to be sure that all the bread is coated.

-- Transfer to the greased pan and bake for 45 minutes.
+- Transfer to the greased pan (including any leftover liquid) and bake for 45 minutes.